 Professor Baranski is among the world's leading authorities on Dante, medieval Italian literature, medieval poetics, and modern Italian literature, film, and culture.
 His publications include Petrarch and Dante.
 Anti-Dantism, Metaphysics, Tradition (Co-editor Theodore Cachey.
 Notre Dame: University of Notre Dame Press, 2009); "Chiosar con altro testo".
 Leggere Dante nel Trecento (Florence: Cadmo, 2001); Dante e i segni.
 Saggi per una storia intellettuale di Dante (Naples: Liguori, 2000); Cambridge Companion to Modern Italian Culture (Co-editor Rebecca West.
 Cambridge: Cambridge University Press, 2001); Pasolini Old and New.
 Surveys and Studies (Ed.
 Dublin: Four Courts Press, 1999); "Sole nuovo, luce nuova".
 Saggi sul rinnovamento culturale in Dante (Turin: Scriptorium, 1996).

-Professor Bloomer’s chief areas of research lie in Latin literature, ancient rhetoric, and ancient education.
-His books include Latinity and Literary Society at Rome (Philadelphia 1997) and The School of Rome (University of California Press, 2011).
+Martin Bloomer’s chief areas of research lie in Roman literature, ancient rhetoric, and the history of education.
+His books include Valerius Maximus and the Rhetoric of the New Nobility (Chapel Hill 1993), Latinity and Literary Society at Rome (Philadelphia 1997), The Contest of Language (Notre Dame 2005) and The School of Rome (University of California Press, 2011).

 Joseph A. Buttigieg's main interests are modern literature, critical theory, and the relationship between culture and politics.
 He is the editor and translator of the multi-volume complete critical edition of Antonio Gramsci's Prison Notebooks, and a founding member and executive secretary of the International Gramsci Society.
 The Italian Minister of Culture appointed him to a commission of experts to oversee the preparation of the "edizione nazionale" of Gramsci's writings.

-Albert J. and Helen M. Ravarino Family Director of Dante and Italian Studies, Co-Chair of Italian Studies
+Professor of Italian and Albert J. and Helen M. Ravarino Family Director of Italian and Dante Studies